pizzasgood/galactiscan/README.md

 Known Issues
 ------------

-Trying to search with an empty database will cause an error.

-Trying to load text that isn't a survey report will cause an error.
+Trying to load text that isn't a survey report can cause an error.

 Doing a query that pulls up thousands of results can be slow.